ohsu-comp-bio/funnel/deployments/kubernetes/README.md

                 name: funnel-config
 ```

-I recommend setting `DisableJobCleanup` to `true` for debugging - otherwise failed jobs will be cleanup up.
+We recommend setting `DisableJobCleanup` to `true` for debugging - otherwise failed jobs will be cleanup up.

 *funnel-worker-config.yml*